port-labs/port-docs/docs/security/security.md

 - Intrusion detection system
 - Biometrics and multi-factor authentication

-AWS as one of the largest cloud providers in the world and with multiple data centers spread all around the globe, have vast experience running enterprise-grade data centers that are responsible for a majority of the internet's traffic and infrastructure, and they are a trusted host for thousands of the world's leading enterprises.
+AWS, as one of the largest cloud providers in the world and with multiple data centers spread all around the globe, has vast experience running enterprise-grade data centers that are responsible for a majority of the internet's traffic and infrastructure.
+As such, AWS is a trusted host for thousands of the world's leading enterprises.

 Port employees do not have physical access to AWS data centers, servers, network equipment, or storage.

 ### Logical access control

-Port is the assigned and only administrator of its infrastructure on AWS.
+Port is the assigned and sole administrator of its infrastructure on AWS.
 Only designated authorized Port operations team members have access to configure the Port infrastructure on an as-needed basis behind a multi-factor authenticated virtual private network.

 Port uses a separate virtual private network for each of its environments, and enforces complete segregation between test, staging and production environments.